Pool & Spa Leak Detection

 Our technicians test all types of systems, from standard single-pump pools to the most elaborate multipump backyard water wonderlands and everything in between.
-Testing a basic residential pool, including both the structure and the plumbing, costs $375-450.
-For larger and more elaborate systems requiring swimming pool leak detection, call or email our office for a quote.
+Pool systems vary in size, surface material, and configuration, so the cost of testing them varies, too.
+Please call or email our office for a quote.

 By pressure testing each line separately, we can isolate the specific leak.
 We inspect the structure both from the surface and underwater using scuba equipment.
 Our technicians inject nontoxic dye throughout the structure to determine if a gap or crack is cosmetic or a source of leakage.
 Our leak detections have a 30-day guarantee, so if a secondary leak occurs and your pool is still leaking, we'll come out free of charge to locate that one, too!